 What We Do

-MSF started providing specialised care for HIV and TB in Manipur in 2005 and 2007, respectively.
-At the clinics located in Churachandpur, Chakpikarong and Moreh (on the Indo-Myanmar border) MSF provides free, high-quality screening, diagnosis and treatment for HIV, TB, hepatitis C and co-infections
+MSF started providing specialised care for HIV and TB in Manipur in 2005 and 2007 respectively.
+At its clinics located in Churachandpur, Chakpikarong and Moreh (on the Indo-Myanmar border) MSF provides free, high-quality screening, diagnosis and treatment for HIV, TB, Hepatitis C and co – infections.

-Since the treatment causes significant side effects, making it difficult for patients to adhere to their treatment regimen, MSF provides pre and post-test adherence counselling to ensure a successful outcome for the patients.
+Since the treatment for DR-TB causes significant side effects, making it difficult for patients to adhere to their treatment regimen, MSF provides pre- and post-test adherence counselling to ensure a successful outcome for the patients.
 The health education teams also raise awareness on getting tested and treated.
-MSF is also treating hepatitis C patients (mono-infected) in an opioid substitution therapy (OST) centre in Churachandpur, along with treating partners of co-infected patients.
+Along with treating partners of co-infected patients, MSF also treats hepatitis C patients who are mono-infected in an opioid substitution therapy (OST) centre in Churachandpur.

 Manipur has a high prevalence of HIV, TB (both drug-sensitive and drug-resistant TB) and hepatitis C. Due to a lack of resources, there is also a high incidence of coinfection in the state.
 In cases of co-infection, each disease speeds up the progress of the other, making the patient more vulnerable and the treatment more difficult.
 A holistic patient-centric approach can have positive outcomes.